pydantic/pydantic/docs/usage/models.md

 ## Custom Root Types

 Pydantic models can be defined with a custom root type by declaring the `__root__` field.
-The root type can be of any type: list, float, int, etc.
+The root type can be of any type: dict, list, float, int, etc.

 The root type is defined via the type hint on the `__root__` field.
 The root value can be passed to model `__init__` via the `__root__` keyword argument or as